garagehive/garagehive.github.io/docs/garagehive-checklist-import-export.md

 ---
 layout: docs
-title: How to share your Checklists in Garage Hive
+title: How to Import & Export Checklists in Garage Hive
 ---
 # How to Import & Export Checklists

-You can share your created checklists with other users using the upload/download feature within checklist templates.
+You can share your created Checklists with other users using the upload/download feature within Checklist Templates.

-{% include youtube.html id="q7Vidsf-5dM" %}
+{% include youtube.html id="JT7NcMEEa8Y" %}

 User the search function to find "Checklist Templates"